bbirdog/Html-Chat-Sdk/README.md

 # Html-Chat-Sdk

 ### What is the BoldChat HTML Chat Window SDK?
 The BoldChat HTML SDK allows businesses to create and host a fully customized chat window.
-The Chat Window SDK is a a collection of html, javascript and css files that communicate with BoldChat's API.
+The Chat Window SDK is a collection of html, javascript and css files that communicate with BoldChat's API.
 These files allow you to create a completely customized chat user interface that facilitates communication between the visitor and operator.

-### Below are some examples of the various themes currently available:
+### Below are some examples of themes currently available:

 > ####Nightshade####
 ![nightshadelayout](http://logmein-boldchat.github.io/Html-Chat-Sdk/NightshadeLayout.jpg)